 When I searched for guilty pleasures I found this statement in a forum.
 I believe this is well put.

-"Unfortunately, in today's hectic world this expression has begun to take on a new dimension in that many people now consider taking time out for themselves or spoiling themselves a little as a "guilty pleasure" when, in fact, this kind of activity actually constitutes a highly sensible approach to combating the stresses and strains of modern life by taking care of one's physical and emotional health." (source)
+"Unfortunately, in today's hectic world this expression has begun to take on a new dimension in that many people now consider taking time out for themselves or spoiling themselves a little as a "guilty pleasure" when, in fact, this kind of activity actually constitutes a highly sensible approach to combating the stresses and strains of modern life by taking care of one's physical and emotional health." (source)Why should we feel guilty about eating something tasty or decadent?
+Why should we feel guilty for feeling pleasure?
+I don't know if there was a point to all of this guilty pleasure rant of a post but it's definitely interesting just to think about.

 Some other guilty pleasures that I am quite fond of feeling "guilty" for include:

-Raw honey and raw almond butter (or Tahini) eaten with a spoon, from the jar
+Raw honey and raw almond butter (or Tahini) eaten with a spoon, from the jar.

 I see a round theme here...